Amiteshwar-Kukreja/Media-mix-modelling/README.md

 $\epsilon_{t}$ is the noise and accounts for the unexplained part of sales <br>

 ### Dataset
-The dataset used in this project is a synthetic dataset that has around 4 years of weekly data on sales and spends across TV, radio and newspaper.
+The dataset used in this project is a synthetic dataset that has around 4 years of weekly data on sales and spends across TV, radio and digital.

 ### Key highlights of my project
 1. Python Tools: scipy.stats, sklearn, statsmodels, OptunaSearchCV, matplotlib